 - Code: BWP

-Botswana is located in Southern Africa with a stable democracy and strong economy.
-The Pula has been with Botswana for more than 45 years since its independence from Britain.
+Botswana, situated in Southern Africa, boasts of a robust economy and a stable democracy.
+The country has been using the Pula currency for more than 45 years since gaining independence from Britain.

 6. Seychellois Rupee

 - Code: SCR

 - Current Exchange Rate: $1 = SRe 13.12

 Seychelles is an Indian Ocean country with one of the highest currencies in Africa in terms of value, the Seychellois Rupee.

 The currency is mainly strong because of the country’s strict monetary policy.
 The country is also an excellent destination for tourists, which gives it a lot of foreign exchange, which is another reason the currency is one of the strongest.

 The country primarily imports and exports goods, and thus, its economy is mainly driven by the import-export sector, making it a stable currency in Africa.